-Swimming Pool Water Testing in the Milwaukee Area
+Swimming Pool Water Testing for the Milwaukee Area

 Poolside’s staff offers free hot tub spa and swimming pool water testing to ensure your pool water is chemically balanced and free of harmful microorganisms.
-Much like going to the doctor for a checkup or changing the oil in your car, testing pool water is important to ensure your pool is in good health.
-Poor water quality from an inbalance in chemicals can lead to bacteria growth--and can be hazardous to you and your loved ones.
+Poor water quality from an inbalance in chemicals can lead to bacteria growth--which can be hazardous to you and your loved ones.

 How it works

 - Get a sample of your pool or spa water in a clean container—we don’t want to test any outside particles, just your water.

 - Bring your sample down to our showroom

 - We perform the water analysis test which determines the pH balance and existence of foreign particles.